cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 hello world
 ```

-Now we'll use `sed` replace 'hello' with 'world':
+Now we'll use the `sed` to replace 'hello' with 'world':

 ```bash
 $ sed 's/hello/world/' input.txt